-DOE will notify all eligible Applicants of its determination via a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
-The notification letter will inform the Applicant if its application was selected for award negotiations, or not selected for award.
+DOE will notify all Applicants of its eligibility and/or selection determinations.
+The selection notification letter will inform the Applicant if its application was selected for award negotiations, or not.
 Alternatively, DOE may notify one or more Applicants that a final selection determination on particular applications may be made at a later date, subject to the availability of funds or other factors.
 Written feedback on all eligible applications, will also be provided at the time of notification.